 A Note on AI Tools

 Let me be crystal clear: I use AI tools every day.
-Claude Code sits in my terminal, along side Alibaba's coding plan.
-But here's how I use them:
+Claude Code sits in my terminal alongside Alibaba's Qwen coding plan.
+But here is how I use them:

-• Not to skip thinking — I design the architecture, AI helps me implement.
+- Not to skip thinking — I design the architecture, sometimes brainstorming with AI, and then AI helps me implementation.

-• Not to avoid learning — When AI generates code I don't understand, I make it explain until I do.
+- Not to avoid learning — when AI generates code I do not understand, I make it explain until I do.

-• Not as a crutch — I can still build without AI (thought it will be a lot slower).
+- Not as a crutch — I can still build without AI (it will just be slower).
 That is what makes me valuable with it.

 Your goal should be the same.
 Learn the fundamentals until they are muscle memory.
 Then use AI to amplify your output, not replace your brain.